What's the Difference between Organic, Biodynamic and Natural Wine?

 To help make sense of the wine aisle, let's break down some phrasing.

-Though the legal definition of organically grown wine varies from country to country, here's the gist: organic wine is made from grapes grown according to government-regulated principles of organic farming.
-Now let's be more specific.
+Though the legal definition of organically grown wine varies from country to country, here's the gist: organic wine is made from organic produce–grapes grown according to government-regulated principles of organic farming.
+Now let's get more specific.

 Using the "organic" label means that the wine has been certified by a licensed third-party organization and has been grown, harvested, processed and packaged according to rigorous standards.

 Organic grapes are cultivated in vineyards banning the use of artificial inputs, including synthetic fertilizers, herbicides, fungicides and pesticides.
 In organic vineyards, a bountiful growing year relies instead on maintaining strict standards for soil health-for example, upping biodiversity through crop rotation.

 In the fermenting and bottling phase of winemaking, organic wines cannot contain added sulfites.
 Sulfites–also known as sulfur dioxide, a naturally occurring preservative in most wines and an inherent by-product of alcoholic fermentation-can be manually added by the winemaker to up the sulfite level in their bottle of vino, thereby increasing its lifespan.
 If a winemaker opts to add sulfites but otherwise follows organic farming practices, the wines can't be labeled "organic."
 However, they can be classified as wine "made from organic grapes."

 The exception: bottles produced in Europe and Canada, where organic wine standards allow small amounts of added sulfites as long as the total quantity doesn't exceed 100 parts per million (ppm) for reds and 150 ppm for whites.
 (To compare, conventional wine standards in these countries allow sulfite levels up to 150 ppm for red wine and 200 ppm for white.)